awsdocs/aws-doc-sdk-examples/python/example_code/sqs/ReadMe.md

     python -m pytest -o log_cli=1 --log-cli-level=INFO --use-real-aws-may-incur-charges

-When run in this mode, a best effort is made to clean up any resources created during the test, but it is your responsibility to verify that all resources have, in fact, been cleaned up.
+When run in this mode, a best effort is made to clean up any resources created during the test.
+But it's your responsibility to verify that all resources have actually been cleaned up.

 ## Additional information